MikaelGRA/InfluxDB.Client/README.md

 To use this, simply use the methods that takes the parameter "object parameters".
 This can be an anonymous object, dictionary or any object that supports JSON serialization through Newtonsoft.Json.

+When parameterizing values in the object or dictionary, do not prefix the names with $, like the names are in the actual query.

 ## Other operations

 The InfluxClient also defines a host of other management operations.
 That can be divided up into two categories.